 NA The organization does not provide overnight respite care.

+Interpretation: Characteristics and needs that should be considered include age, developmental level, necessary accommodations, ability to adjust to a group, gender, gender identity, and gender expression.
+Transgender and gender non-conforming individuals should be given access to sleeping quarters and bathroom facilities based on their preferences and in accordance with applicable federal and state laws.

+Interpretation: When overnight care is not provided in a facility run by the organization, the organization should ensure these accommodations are reviewed and documented during the home licensing or approval process detailed in RC 7.02.

-Examples: The Consumer Product Safety Commission (CPSC) provides standards to ensure safety for full-size and non-full size cribs.
-The American Academy of Pediatrics recommends that cribs are used by children under 90 centimeters (35 inches) tall.
+Examples: The Consumer Product Safety Commission (CPSC) provides standards to ensure safety for cribs.

 RC 7.04

-When respite care is provided in a facility, space and amenities are adequate for the scope of the service provided, and include:
+When respite care is provided in a facility, space and amenities are adequate to meet the needs of persons served, and include:

 indoor and outdoor recreation areas;

+space for social activities, including accommodations for informal gathering;

 dining, bathing, toileting, and personal hygiene facilities;